stelligent/openvpn-ami/README.md

 From there, follow the instructions at: https://openvpn.net/index.php/open-source/documentation/howto.html

-Be sure to run build-sh with 2048:
+Be sure to run build-dh with 2048:

     KEY_SIZE=2048 ./build-dh